gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 ## TeX

 I install the `texlive` package from debian repositories.
 It is smaller than `texlive-full`, but still very functional.
-For use with pandoc I also install...
+For use with pandoc I also install`texlive-xetex`.

 ## WIFI